Joey O'Brien: International career

 In 2003, O'Brien was called by Republic of Ireland U17 and was involved in the tournament, resulting being awarded Player of the Tournament, due to his performance.
 Two years later, O'Brien was called up by Republic of Ireland U21 and appeared in the squad six times.
 Later in the year, he won FAI Under 19 International Player of the Year.

 In February 2006, O'Brien was called up to the Republic of Ireland squad for the first time and made his debut for his country on 1 March 2006, against Sweden during Steve Staunton's first game in charge.
 Following a new appointment of Giovanni Trapattoni, O'Brien expressed frustration of being omitted by him that he was considered early retirement from international football.

 On 3 August 2012, O'Brien was called up to the Republic of Ireland squad for 15 August friendly against Serbia, as a replacement for the injured Sean St Ledger.
 This was O'Brien's first call up in over four years, after overcoming a succession of long-term injuries.

 Coaching career

 In November 2021, it was announced that O'Brien had joined Shelbourne as assistant manager under newly appointed manager Damien Duff, a former Republic of Ireland teammate of O'Brien's.
+On 22 June 2025, it was announced that O'Brien would take interim charge of the team after Duff had stepped down as manager.

+On 3 July 2025, he was named manager of Shelbourne on a permanent basis on a long-term contract.
+Within less than two months, O'Brien had taken the Reds to the 2025–26 UEFA Conference League league phase following a 5:1 aggregate win over Linfield, the club's first ever group stage/league phase qualification.